ACM40960/project-abolipathak/README.md

 ## Overview

 This project aims to comprehensively examine the factors contributing to global warming by analyzing a diverse dataset of global surface temperature measurements, atmospheric CO2 concentrations, volcanic activity, and solar irradiance over various timescales.
 By employing robust statistical methods and data visualization techniques, we will explore the relationships between these variables to discern whether human-made factors, particularly increased CO2 emissions, are the primary drivers of observed global temperature increases

+## Objective

+- Determine temperature trends at distinct geographical locations.
+- Calculate and analyze the global surface average temperature variation over time.
+- Investigate the correlation between levels of CO2 and temperature patterns.
+- Explore the potential impact of volcanic eruptions on global surface temperature changes.
+- Examine the influence of solar irradiance activity on variations in global surface temperature.

 ## Authors

 - [@abolipathak](https://github.com/abolipathak)